SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-editor]
 [task-description]
 # Description
-Peter wants to landscape the back yard, so he hired a **company** to do it for him.
+Peter wants to landscape the backyard, so he hired a **company** to do it for him.
 Write a function that **calculates** the necessary funds that Peter will have to **pay** for the job.
 The price per square meter is **7.61 dollars** with VAT.
 As Peter's yard is quite **large**, the contractor company offers an **18 percent** discount on the final price.